patbcole117/tinyC2/README.txt

 tinyC2 is a simple Command & Control  application.
 I  started  this  project to familiarize myself with Golang and Mongo. tinyC2 is true to its name; there isnt many bells and whistles.
-If I manage to find time in the future I will implement multiple network communication modes such as HTTPS, ICMP and perhaps some custom protocols.
+If I manage to find time in the future I will implement more network communication modes such as HTTPS and perhaps some custom protocols.

 Below is a diagram of the system components which make tinyC2 possible.